tabajarareis/roulette-systems/README.md

 With that in mind, your mission is to lose as little as possible.
 With discipline and luck, you can make some money before losing it again due to your negative impulses.
 So, always remember: the goal is to beat yourself, not the casino.

 Roulette Systems
 ====

-This repository implements some roulette systems as study cases, or a handful tool for a rare sort of people.
+This repository implements some roulette systems as study cases -- or a handful tool for a rare sort of people.

 Some roulette strategies are described bellow.